January 2019 • 15 days* • Starts/ends Marseille • £2799

 Yes.
 And it needs to cover you for riding on the road in these countries.
 If you have trouble finding such insurance I can give you some suggestions.

 What’s all this about police escorts?

-In addition a more recent law to help assure foreign business investors, requires a gendarmerie escort to accompany foreign vehicles.
-These escorts require change-overs from district to district which can slow things down, but recent reports on our route have found them to work smoothly and that on some stages further south, they may be dropped.
+In addition, a more recent law to help assure foreign business investors, requires a gendarmerie escort to accompany foreign vehicles.
+These escorts require change-overs from district to district which can slow things down, but recent reports on our route have found them to work smoothly and that on later stages further south, they may be dropped.
 The green-and-white gendarmerie vehicles trounce all before them and can shoot through any checkpoint on blue lights.

 Is this tour for me?

 It is if you’ve a few years experience riding motorcycles abroad and are looking for something different; if you’ve travelled in Muslim countries, and if you’re prepared to endure the possible delays, heat, cold, dust, shabby refuse collection services, dodgy plumbing, cavalier attitudes to food hygiene, wayward driving and other issues common to travel and life in North Africa.

 You must have held a motorcycle licence for at least 5 years and be in good health.

 For older riders doctor’s notes may be requested to ensure the latter.

 What sort of motorcycles are suitable?